AkibSajeeb/Assignment2_ProgrammingHero_21days/README.md

 # Assignment2_ProgrammingHero_21days
-<h4>I completed this project as part of a 21-day BootCamp at Programming Hero.
+<h3>I completed this project as part of a 21-day BootCamp at Programming Hero.
 It served as my second assignment where I had to work on HTML, CSS, and JavaScript DOM manipulation.</h4>

 <p>As a newcomer to HTML, CSS, and JavaScript DOM manipulation, the learning curve was steep initially.
 Understanding the basics of each technology and how they interacted took time and effort.</p>

-<b>Technologies Used:</b>
+<h5>Technologies Used:</h5>
 <ul>
 <li>HTML</li>
 <li>CSS</li>